Girbons/comics-scraper/README.md

 - http://readcomiconline.to/
 - https://readcomics.io/

-You didn't find your site?
+Didn't find your site?
 Open an issue and it will be added or submit a pull request.

 ## Dependencies

-If you want download a comic from a site that has an anitbot be sure that you have installed [Node.js](https://nodejs.org/en/)
+If you want download a comics from a site that has an anitbot be sure that you have installed [Node.js](https://nodejs.org/en/)